hyperledger/fabric/docs/source/peers/peers.md

 to access their respective copies of the distributed ledger.*

 Peers are a flexible and redundant element that can be created, started, stopped, reconfigured and deleted.
-Peers expose a set of APIs that enable administrators and client applications to interact with the services that peers provide --- the [Fabric Gateway](../gateway.html) service in particular.
+Peers expose a set of APIs that enable client applications to interact with the services that peers provide --- the [Fabric Gateway](../gateway.html) service in particular.

 ## Chaincode terminology